UM-Bridge/umbridge/clients/README.md

 model = umbridge.HTTPModel("http://localhost:4242", "forward")
 ```

 Now that we have connected to a model, we can query its input and output dimensions.
+The input to and output from an UM-Bridge model are (potentially) multiple vectors each.
+For example, `get_input_sizes()` returning `[4,2]` indicates the model expects a 4D vector and a 2D vector.
+The model's output dimensions can be queried in the same way.

 ```
 print(model.get_input_sizes())
 print(model.get_output_sizes())
 ```

-Evaluating a model that expects an input consisting of a single 2D vector then consists of the following.
+The UM-Bridge Python integration represents a list of mathematical vectors as simple Python list of lists.
+A model that expects an input consisting of a single 2D vector can therefore be evaluated as follows.

 ```
 print(model([[0.0, 10.0]]))
 ```

+The output is a list of lists as well.

-Additional configuration options may be passed to the model in a JSON-compatible Python structure.
+Additional configuration options may be passed to the model in a JSON-compatible Python structure (i.e. a dict of suitable basic types, and possibly nested dicts).
+The config options accepted by a particular model can be found in the model's documentation.

 ```
 print(model([[0.0, 10.0]], {"level": 0}))